 - 3 points = Courtesy Points/Starting on time

 - 3 points = Accurately/Completely submitting all paperwork

 - 4 points = All Dues paid in full

 6.0 League Paperwork

-All completed Match Cards and Scorecards must be appropriately signed and properly submitted to the responsible league representative.
-All submitted paperwork is considered final and is always subject to review by the LO and must meet UPA Corporate Office requirements.
+All completed Match Cards must be appropriately signed and properly submitted to the responsible league representative.
+All submitted paperwork is considered final and is always subject to review by the LO and must meet UPA Corporate Office standards.

 NOTE: First/Last names must be included on all paperwork along with appropriate signatures.

 7.0 End of Session